 Put: refers to the act of selling an option

-Strike Price: refers to the agreed upon price of the asset to be bought or sold in an options contract
+Strike Price: refers to the agreed upon specified price of the asset to be bought or sold in an options contract

 Exercise Date: refers to the specific date upon which an options contract comes into effect